Policy implementation and system registration

 Policy implementation in schools

 Principals are accountable for policy implementation, monitoring and review in their school.
-The A-Z Policy Implementation Tool (AZT) is designed to help principals demonstrate their school’s compliance with department policies.
-It also enables a culture of distributive leadership and accountability by streamlining policy management and giving principals a mechanism to distribute tasks, support knowledge management and build capacity in their school.
+The A-Z Policy Implementation Tool (AZT) was designed to help principals demonstrate their school’s compliance with department policies.

 Registration of the NSW public schooling system

 Under the Education Act 1990, the requirements for school registration constitute a minimum standard for establishing a school in NSW.
 The NESA registration process for the NSW government schooling system commenced on 27 January 2015.

 NSW government schools comply with the NESA registration requirements by implementing departmental policies and procedures and maintaining records of implementation, monitoring and review.

 NESA publishes the registration requirements in section 4 of the Registration Process for the NSW Government Schooling System Manual.
 Those requirements are reviewed annually.

 Each year, a small representative sample of government schools, from across the state, are selected to participate in the system registration process.
 As part of the process, NESA undertakes cyclical monitoring of the sample schools as well as a very small number of random inspections.